Country Profile: Guinea

 Energy

-As of 2023, Guinea's electricity access remains limited, with 47.7% of the population having access.
-The country's electricity generation capacity is primarily from hydroelectric sources, accounting for 74.1% of total installed capacity.
+Energy access remains a challenge, with only 47.7% of the population having electricity as of 2022.
+The majority of electricity generation is from hydroelectric sources, accounting for 74.1% of total capacity.
+The country is increasingly focusing on improving its energy infrastructure.

 Environment